 For instance, one of the achievements of lean maintenance is just-in-time ordering; an efficient spare parts management model where the stock of spare parts and inventory items are kept to the ideal minimum without jeopardising the team’s workflow.
 A direct advantage of this is that there are fewer items in stock, less storage space to manage, and less space to keep lighted or cooled as the case may be.

-Another example of applying lean principles is with the usage of lighting and HVAC systems.
+Another example of applying lean principles is the usage of lighting and HVAC systems.
 These systems don’t need to be left running all day, every day.
-Little changes like these can surprisingly translate into saving tens of thousands of dollars in energy bills annually, while reducing the building’s carbon footprint.
+Little changes like these can surprisingly translate into saving tens of thousands of dollars in energy bills annually while reducing the building’s carbon footprint.

 As we can see, the maintenance department of any organisation has a leading role to play in energy management.
 And the process of making maintenance more energy-efficient doesn’t have to be complicated considering the available technology today, and the numerous opportunities for improvements that exist.